 About chart design

-Launched in 2016, CHART DESIGN will this year present a curated programme entitled WHAT IT IS, WHEN IT IS NOT.
-The programme, with Nanna Balslev Strøjer as new Director of CHART DESIGN, consists of a series of talks, performative lectures and projects in public spaces, focusing on the discipline of design is ambiguous nature.
+Launched in 2016, CHART DESIGN presented a curated programme entitled WHAT IT IS, WHEN IT IS NOT in 2017.
+The programme, with Nanna Balslev Strøjer as new Director of CHART DESIGN, consisted of a series of talks, performative lectures and projects in public spaces, focusing on the discipline of design is ambiguous nature.

 WHAT IT IS, WHEN IT IS NOT will serve as a prelude to the expansion of CHART DESIGN in 2018, where the fair will be re-launched outside of Kunsthal Charlottenborg walls.

 CHART DESIGN is supported by the National Bank’s Jubilee Foundation, Norwegian Crafts and the Nordic Council of Ministers.

 WHAT IT IS, WHEN IT IS NOT included a series of talks, performative lectures and public space projects focusing on the ambiguity of design